alessandrasomma28/madsf/README.md

     Options will be saved in the `.env` file in the root folder of the project.
 If you want to change the options, you can edit the `.env` file directly or run *main.py* again after deleting the `.env` file.
 7. Inspect output folder `sumoenv/scenario/{scenario_name}/{mode}/{timeslot}`.
 The final CSV metrics file will be saved as `sf_final_metrics.csv` and can be inspected with the `HTML` interactive line plot visualization `sf_final_metrics_visualization.html`.

+### Running experiments in batch

+To run experiments in batch, you can use the `run.sh` bash script.
+This script will run the simulation for all the specified durations (both during 'day' shift and 'night' shift), modes and days.
+To change settings, simply modify the parameters list at the beginning of the script. **NOTE: Be sure to run the script from the project root folder to effectively load the `.env` file (i.e., `./experiments/run.sh`).**

 ## Extensibility